aula-app/aula-frontend/docs/UTILS.md

 Defines user permission levels:

-- 10: Guest (Read only)
+- 10: _Guest_ - Read only
-- 20: Student (Can comment and interact)
+- 20: _Student_ - Can comment and interact
-- 30: Moderator (Can moderate own rooms)
+- 30: _Moderator_ - Can moderate rooms in which they have been assigned to
-- 40: Super Moderator (Can moderate any school's rooms)
+- 40: _Super Moderator_ - Can access and moderate any school's rooms
-- 50: School Admin (Has access to admin settings)
+- 50: _School Admin_ - Has access to admin settings
-- 60: Tech Admin (Technical settings access only)
+- 60: _Tech Admin_ - Technical settings access only

 ## Styling Utilities